Signature

-A signature (/ˈsɪɡnɪtʃəɹ, ˈsɪɡnətʃəɹ/; from signare, "to sign") is a handwritten (and often stylized) depiction of someone's name, nickname, or even a simple "X" or other mark that a person writes on documents as a proof of identity and intent.
+A signature (/ˈsɪɡnɪtʃəɹ, ˈsɪɡnətʃəɹ/; from signare, "to sign") is a depiction of someone's name, nickname, or even a simple "X" or other mark that a person writes on documents as a proof of identity and intent.
+Signatures are often, but not always, handwritten or stylized.
 The writer of a signature is a signatory or signer.
 Similar to a handwritten signature, a signature work describes the work as readily identifying its creator.
 A signature may be confused with an autograph, which is chiefly an artistic signature.
 This can lead to confusion when people have both an autograph and signature and as such some people in the public eye keep their signatures private whilst fully publishing their autograph.

 Function and types

+Identification

 The traditional function of a signature is to permanently affix to a document a person's uniquely personal, undeniable self-identification as physical evidence of that person's personal witness and certification of the content of all, or a specified part, of the document.
 For example, the role of a signature in many consumer contracts is not solely to provide evidence of the identity of the contracting party, but also to provide evidence of deliberation and informed consent.
-In many countries, signatures may be witnessed and recorded in the presence of a notary public to carry additional legal force.
-In some jurisdictions, an illiterate signatory can make a "mark" (often an "X" but occasionally a personalized symbol) on legal documents, so long as the document is countersigned by a literate witness.
-In some countries, illiterate people place a thumbprint on legal documents in lieu of a written signature.

 In the United States, signatures encompass marks and actions of all sorts that are indicative of identity and intent.
 The legal rule is that unless a statute specifically prescribes a particular method of making a signature it may be made in any number of ways.
 These include by a mechanical or rubber stamp facsimile.
 A signature may be made by the purported signatory; alternatively someone else duly authorized by the signatory, acting in the signer's presence and at the signatory's direction, may make the signature.

 Many individuals have much more fanciful signatures than their normal cursive writing, including elaborate ascenders, descenders and exotic flourishes, much as one would find in calligraphic writing.
 As an example, the final "k" in John Hancock's famous signature on the US Declaration of Independence loops back to underline his name.
 This kind of flourish is also known as a paraph, a French term meaning flourish, initial or signature.
 The paraph is used in graphology analyses.

 Several cultures whose languages use writing systems other than alphabets do not share the Western notion of signatures per se: the "signing" of one's name results in a written product no different from the result of "writing" one's name in the standard way.
 For these languages, to write or to sign involves the same written characters.

-Also see Calligraphy.
+Mark in lieu of signature

+In some jurisdictions, an illiterate signatory can make a "mark" (often an "X" but occasionally a personalized symbol) on legal documents, so long as the document is countersigned by a literate witness.
+Courts in England and Wales are generally likely to recognise such a mark as legally valid.
+In some countries, illiterate people place a thumbprint on legal documents in lieu of a written signature.